ajimeneo/dataproc-bigdata/sections/01-BuildingUp.md

  ![Launching Test local to 19092](/images/10_launching_test_19092.png)

  There!
-We've already proven that we can connect to kafka from the cliente perspective ( master node ) and a Docker Container perspective ( nifi, elasticsearch, etc)
+We've already proven that we can connect to a kafka container from a client perspective ( master node VM instance ) and a Docker Container perspective ( nifi, elasticsearch, kibana,...)

 ## Setting up Zeppelin